HanoverStatsLabs/resources/labs/Lab2Instructions.md

  histogram(~female, data=alaskaCounties, breaks=20, type="count")
 ```

 13. Describe the pattern of the distribution of female percentages on the various counties in Alaska (typical values, outliers).
+Also provide the county name for each outlier and its percent female population (2010).

 \vfill